 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the Albenza (albendazole) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before taking albendazole, tell your doctor or pharmacist if you are allergic to it; or to other benzimidazole anthelmintic drugs (e.g., mebendazole); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, biliary tract problems (e.g., blockage), blood/bone marrow disorders.

 This medication may cause liver problems.
 Because drinking alcohol increases the risk of liver problems, limit alcoholic beverages while using this medication.
 Check with your doctor or pharmacist for more information.

 During pregnancy, this medication should be used only when clearly needed.
 It may harm an unborn baby.
+Discuss the risks and benefits with your doctor.
 Women of child-bearing age should have a negative pregnancy test before starting this medication.
-If you become pregnant or think you may be pregnant, tell your doctor immediately.
-It is recommended that men and women using this medication use 2 effective forms of birth control (e.g., condoms and birth control pills) while taking this medication and for 1 month after stopping the medication.
-Consult your doctor for more details and to discuss reliable forms of birth control.
+It is important that women taking this medication use reliable forms of birth control (such as condoms, birth control pills) while taking this medication and for 1 month after treatment stops.

 It is not known if this medication passes into breast milk.
 Consult your doctor before breast-feeding.